JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  2  2  2
 ```

-Now we can use the `cat` function with `dims = 3` to concatenate the matrices along with the third dimension
+Now we can use the `cat` function with `dims = 3` to concatenate the matrices along the third dimension.

 ```jldoctest arrays_ex
 julia> cat(A, B, C; dims = 3)